gcgarner/IOTstack/README.md

 to stop
 `docker-compose down`

 docker deletes the containers with the docker-compose down command.
-However because the compose file specifies volumes the data is stored in persistent folders on the host system
+However because the compose file specifies volumes the data is stored in persistent folders on the host system.
+This is good because it allows you to update the image and retain your data

 ## Updating the images
 if a new version of a container it is simple to update it.